 There is another online platform called BaoLau which is also recommended by Man in Seat Sixty-One.
 Vietnam Railways is an option as well but it has problems in accepting international credit cards online.

 Keep in mind that there is no railway station in Hoi An, therefore you will need to travel for 45 minutes to Da Nang Railway Station to board the train to Hue.

 Needless to say, hiring a private car from Hoi An is the most expensive way as it costs between US$55 and $85.
 Some people do not mind taking this option for it gives them the flexibility to make pit stops along the way to visit other places of interests such as My Son Sanctuary or Marble Mountains.

 You can also choose to make a day trip to travel from Hoi An to Hue but be prepared for less time to explore Hue and the long journey on the road just to get to Hue and back within daylight hours.
 It can be a very tiring journey.

-Have you travelled from Hoi An to Hue (or vice versa)?
-If so, which transportation mode did you take?
+Have you travelled from Hoi An to Hue (or vice versa), which transportation mode did you take?

 Are you planning a trip to Hue soon?
-How about booking your accommodation here?
+If so, book your accommodation here: